bredamatt/bredamatt/README.md

    - 🤖 **Artificial intelligence**
    - 💹 **Algorithmic trading**
    - 📰 **Economics**

-  🛡️
-  ***
-  When you step into an intersection of fields, disciplines, or cultures, you can combine existing concepts into a large number of extraordinary ideas
+  >>When you step into an intersection of fields, disciplines, or cultures, you can combine existing concepts into a large number of extraordinary ideas
-  ***
-  🛡️

 </body>